 How much equipment do I get?

-Because you’re after a car that distances itself from the crowd stylistically, and because you want something that’ll be faultlessly reliable.
+Civic customers will be after a car that distances itself from the crowd stylistically, and is faultlessly reliable.
 What’s more, the Civic is dynamically very polished, so you’ll always enjoy driving it.
 If that forms a major part of your buying decision, you should certainly give it a look.
-If cabin quality or practicality are more important to you, however, there are other family hatchback offerings that’ll probably suit you better.